JanKoehnlein/Generic-Graph-View/org.eclipse.xtext.graphview/README.txt

 LAYOUTS:
 To use layouts from the KIELER project http://rtsys.informatik.uni-kiel.de/trac/kieler you have to checkout some plug-ins from the KIELER repository.
+I use the release-pragmatics-0.11.0 tag.
 Use the KIELER_projectSet.psf for a minimal configuration using OGDF and Dot layouts (need Graphviz installed).